bragewizard/matrisen/docs/notes.typ

 #import "@preview/lovelace:0.3.0": *
 #set text(font: "Source Serif 4", size:10pt)
 #show math.equation : set text(font:"TeX Gyre Schola Math")
-#show heading: set text(font:"Source Serif 4",weight: "black")
+#show heading: set text(font:"Source Serif 4",weight: "black",style: "italic")
 #set par(justify: true)

-#text("Matrisen", size: 24pt, weight: "black")
+#text("Matrisen", size: 24pt, weight: "black",style: "italic")

 #datetime.today().display()
 #v(1cm)

-= Notes
+= Architechtural Elements
 #v(1em)

-set up mesh shader that takes in parameters for curves and lines save the parameters after model view projection and lighting calculations

-make a global resource bank with buffers and images, dont bundle them together and put structs everywhere and member variables everywhere

-Use uniforms for global scene data and depending on material for texture and samplers use push constants in
+Use Device Buffer Adress for large buffers (vertex data, parameters, images), uniforms for global scene data (time, camera, lights) and depending on material use uniforms for texture and samplers.

-// TODO
+Use push constants for per object data (attenuation, device buffer index)

+= Rendering primitives (lines, curves, circles, arcs, polygons) and their 3D variants
+#v(1em)

+The plan here is to have a single pipeline for all these primitives.
+This will mean that the fragment shader has some branching.
+Font rendering will be covered by this since they count as curves.
+To make it more performant we combine tesselation with this so that we have a nice size of triangles---not to small and not too big.
+With too large triangles we waste alot in the fragment shader, with too small we will be vertex limited.
+Tesselation should ideally be done in the mesh shader.
+We could also support texture in this pipeline but idk.

-= Algorithm
+= Rendering traditional meshes
-  pass primitve control points to the GPU eg. point along a curve fill, stroke
-  The CPU is responsible for calculating the points from more high level geometry such as circle arrow etc.

-  the GPU will generate meshes (using mesh shader) to tesselate the geometry up to a certain resolution to small triangles will be inneficent, too large triangles will be inneficent for the rasterizer

-  the next step for the GPU is for the fragment shader to fill in pixels for its triangle, this can be done in one of three ways: fill all, fill inside a curve boundry fill only the curve boundry with a certain thicknes I think every possible geometry can be reduced to these three if tesselation is done right.
-#v(1cm)
+#v(1em)

+Use a PBR material with its own pipeline or two
-#align(center,
+// #align(center,
-[#smallcaps("Fragmentshader")
+// [#smallcaps("Fragmentshader")
-#pseudocode-list(hooks: .5em, line-numbering: none)[
+// #pseudocode-list(hooks: .5em, line-numbering: none)[
-  + *if* pixel > boundry *then*
+//   + *if* pixel > boundry *then*
-    + discard
+//     + discard
-  + *else*
+//   + *else*
-    + fill in pixel
+//     + fill in pixel
-]])
+// ]])